TosbackCgusBridge-Bot/CGUs-versions/Reddit/Terms of Service.md

 11 You are solely responsible for the information associated with Your Account and anything that happens related to Your Account.

-12 You may not authorize others to use Your Account, and you may not license, transfer, sell, or assign it without our written approval.
+12 You may not license, transfer, sell, or assign Your Account without our written approval.

 reddit gold

-13 You may also join reddit gold, our premium membership program, by paying a monthly or annual fee, or if someone gifts you a membership.
+13 You may also join our premium membership program, reddit gold, by paying a monthly or annual fee, or if someone gifts you a membership.
 This user agreement applies to reddit gold members. reddit gold does not confer any benefits other than those listed here, it is not currency, it is a membership-based service, and its features are subject to change in the future.

 payment information